ninoNinkovic/LiveStamps/README.md

 ####Basic Static Example:

-A stamp with a constant output
+A stamp with a constant output.

 ```json
 "mystamp": {